Canon 1D Mark IV vs 2000D

 One feature that is present on the 1D Mark IV, but is missing on the 2000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the 2000D uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the 2000D uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 2000D only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs 2000D